-- Facebook Pages can once again be mentioned in posts from the old compose box.
+- Facebook Pages can once again be mentioned in posts from the legacy composer.

-- Tagging Facebook branded content is once again supported in the old compose box.
+- Tagging Facebook branded content is once again supported in the legacy composer.

 - Instagram business profiles enabled for direct publishing can engage with and moderate comments on their posts in the My Posts stream.

 Update - July 12, 2018